 MAKE THE BIRRIA

-• Heat a large pan to medium heat and add the dried peppers.
-Dry toast them in the hot pan 1-2 minutes per side, until the skins darken.
+- Heat a large pan to medium heat and add the dried peppers.
+Dry toast them 1-2 minutes per side until the skins darken.

-• Remove from heat and add the toasted peppers to a large bowl.
+- Remove from heat and add the toasted peppers to a large bowl.
 Cover with hot water and steep 20 minutes, or until softened.
+Reserve the soaking liquid.

-• When you’re ready to cook, add the meat with all of the marinade, the chopped roasted tomatoes and remaining 2 cups beef broth to a large pot.
-Add in some of the reserved soaking water if you'd like a soupier birria.
-Cover and cook at medium heat for 3 hours, or until the meat is fork tender and easy to shred.
-It should be fairly saucy.
+- Add the seared (or unseared) meat with all the marinade, chopped roasted tomatoes, and remaining 2 cups beef broth to a large pot.
+Add some reserved soaking liquid if you want a soupier birria.
+Cover and cook at medium heat for 3 hours, or until the meat is fork tender and shreds easily.

-• Shred the meat with forks to your preference.
-Reserve the birria broth (consome).
+- Shred the meat with forks to your preference.
+Reserve all of the birria broth (consomé).

 MAKE THE BIRRIA RAMEN